cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+B

 ****

-## What is the purpose of the method hasOwnProperty?
+## 10. What is the purpose of the method hasOwnProperty?
 (Choose the correct answer).

-### It checks if the property is defined on the current object
+It checks if the property is defined on the current object

 It checks whether the object has properties.